Blight (play): Reception and influence

-The play was highly anticipated by the theatregoing public and played to packed houses, with the Irish Independent commenting that "such an audience has not been at the Abbey since the night Shaw's Blanco Posnet was first produced [in 1909]."
+The play was highly anticipated by the theatre going public and played to packed houses, with the Irish Independent commenting that "such an audience has not been at the Abbey since the night Shaw's Blanco Posnet was first produced [in 1909]."
 Critics commented on the play's grim efficacy in unveiling the horrors of slumdom, and Sir John Russell, speaking at a charitable dinner a week after the Blights appearance, said that it exposed the plight of Dublin's poor as no play ever had.
 Andrew Malone, writing a review of Irish drama in 1929, called it "undoubtedly the best play yet produced by an Irish dramatist dealing with a specifically Irish social problem" and observed that it "is marked by a critically ironic insight into social conditions."
 Blight drew in a record £160 in profits for the Abbey, but was cancelled by Lady Gregory after ten days, possibly due to the controversiality of some of its content.

 Seán O'Casey was present at Blights opening night, later stating that it was one of only two plays that he had ever gone to see at the Abbey.
 It has been suggested that Blight may have had an influence on O'Casey's later drama, particularly Juno and the Paycock, but O'Casey himself claimed that it "had no influence whatever on me."